The Court Jester: Plot

-Hawkins is put under a hypnotic spell by Griselda, and in that state woos the princess, receives his orders to kill the three lords from Ravenhurst, and gets the key from Jean, but loses it back to the king.
+Hawkins is put under a hypnotic spell by Griselda, and in that state woos the princess, receives his orders to kill the three lords from Ravenhurst, and obtains the key from Jean, but loses it back to the king.
 Hawkins forgets all this once the spell is gone.
 Fergus gives him the basket with the baby, but before he can get it to safety, Hawkins is called before the king.
 He distracts the king and crowd from noticing the basket with a well-received performance; Jean rescues the basket.
 Griselda, meanwhile, poisons the three lords' cups to prevent the alliance.
 Ravenhurst believes Hawkins killed them.

 Griswold arrives, but Gwendolyn declares her love for "Giacomo", and Hawkins is arrested and jailed.
-Ravenhurst learns that Giacomo never arrived and concludes that Hawkins, having sabotaged the alliance, must be the Black Fox.
+Ravenhurst learns that Giacomo never arrived and concludes that Hawkins, having apparently sabotaged the alliance, must be the Black Fox.
 He convinces Roderick to rush Hawkins through the trials to become a knight so he can duel Griswold, ostensibly so Griswold can kill the jester but really so the Black Fox would eliminate Griswold.

 Jean steals back the key.
 Fergus sends it by pigeon to the real Black Fox, but is caught and tortured to death by Ravenhurst's men.
 At the tournament, Griselda poisons one of the ceremonial drinks and tells Hawkins which.
 One of Griswold's men overhears and warns Griswold, and he and Hawkins both struggle to remember which of the glasses is poisoned (the famous "Vessel with the Pestle" routine) and end up not drinking the toast.
 Through sheer luck, Hawkins defeats Griswold in the duel, but spares his life and sends him away.

 Ravenhurst finds the baby and exposes Hawkins as a traitor.
 However, the real Black Fox sends the midgets through the secret passage, and they rescue Hawkins, Jean, and the baby.
-Jean clubs the door guard and lets the Black Fox's army into the castle.
+Jean clubs the gate guard and lets the Black Fox's army into the castle.
 Threatened by Gwendolyn, Griselda hypnotizes Hawkins to become a master swordsman.
 He duels Ravenhurst, though the spell is accidentally switched on and off several times.
-In the end, Hawkins and Jean launch Ravenhurst from a catapult into the sea.
+Eventually, Hawkins and Jean launch Ravenhurst from a catapult into the sea.

 Griswold returns with his army ready to kill the rebels, but Hawkins shows him the infant's purple pimpernel birthmark.
 Griswold kneels to the baby, as does everyone else, including Roderick.
-Hawkins leads everybody in song as the film ends.
+Hawkins leads everybody in song.